 Failure to ensure education [Minn.
 Stat.
-626.556, subd.
-2 (g) (4)]
+260E.03, subd.
+15(a)(4)]

 Chronic school absences may be an indicator of other concerns in a family, such as unaddressed mental or chemical health issues of a child or parent, or undisclosed forms of other child maltreatment.
-Failure to ensure education means persons responsible for a child's care have not ensured that they are enrolled in school, and attending school according to expectations of the school district, and that a child is not in compliance with statutory requirements defined in Minn.
+Failure to ensure education means persons responsible for a child's care have not ensured they are enrolled in school, and attending school according to expectations of the school district, and that a child is not in compliance with statutory requirements defined in Minn.
 Stats.120A.22 and 260C.163, subd.
-11. A child's absence from school is presumed to be due to the parents,' guardians', or custodians' failure to comply with compulsory instruction laws [Minn.
+11. A child's absence from school is presumed to be due to parents', guardians', or custodians' failure to comply with compulsory instruction laws [Minn.
 Stat.
 260C.163, subd.
 11 (a)-(b)] if:

-- A child is under 12 years old, and - The school has made appropriate efforts to resolve a child's attendance problems, such as sending letters, phone and in-person contact with a child's parent or guardian.
+- Child is under 12 years old, and - School made appropriate efforts to resolve a child's attendance problems, such as sending letters, phone and in-person contact with child's parent or guardian.

 Failure to ensure education does not include parents' refusal to provide their child with sympathomimetic medications, such as those frequently used to treat Attention Deficit Disorder (ADD) or Attention Deficit Disorder with Hyperactivity (ADHD).
 [Minn.
 Stat.
-626.556, subd.
-2 (g) (4)]
+260E.03, subd.
+15(a)(4)]

-When a child is age 12 and older and enrolled in school, it is a truancy matter unless there is information to suggest parental responsibility.
-Truancy cases are generally accepted under child welfare, rather than child protection.
+When a child is age 12 and older, and enrolled in school, it is a truancy matter unless there is information to suggest parental responsibility.
+Generally, accept truancy cases under child welfare, rather than child protection.